 As you can see, I finally started the half sleeve on my arm.
 I’m very happy with it so far.
 This is just the outline mind you.
 I go back in early January to start the shading and color.
 It is still evolving in my mind so it may take me a few months to finish it completely.
 You can’t see from the pics but it extends up onto my shoulder blade.
 That wasn’t what I had originally planned but to get the scale right it had to.

 Having finished the brainstorming, we got started on a stencil to show me how the final product would look.
-The end pieces are strategically placed in case I decide to add on more later.2 By the time he got the stencil on me, I almost wet my pants I was so happy.
+The end pieces are strategically placed in case I decide to add on more later.
+I doubt I will but still nice of him to think of that.
+By the time he got the stencil on me, I almost wet my pants I was so happy.

 To be honest, I didn’t think we’d actually get to the outline.
 We spent an hour just modifying and updating the design.
 But, as luck would have it, his appointment right after me called to cancel.
 The outline took about 2 hours.
 I have no problem admitting by the end of the 2 hours, I was more than ready for him to stop.
 The outer arm part wasn’t bad but the inner bicep hurt like a bitch!
 By the end, my pain tolerance had completely waned.
 I’m grateful he did the inner arm part first.

 There was a moment about half way through where he totally flattered me w/o even knowing it.
 We were just exchanging small talk and he mentioned he’d never done anything like my design before and thought it would look very original.
 I’ve always wanted artwork that didn’t come off like I’d just picked it out of a book.
 He also wants pics of the final product for his art book.